Covid-19 cases top 1 million in the United States, about a third of known cases worldwide

 The United States has the world’s highest number of confirmed cases, but Trump suggested Tuesday that the figure is misleading because “we’re doing much, much more testing than anybody else in the world.”

-The number of covid-19 tests performed per 1,000 people in the United States is below the average of the 36 member states of the Organization for Economic Cooperation and Development, according to figures released Tuesday by the international body.
+The number of coronavirus tests performed per 1,000 people in the United States is below the average of the 36 member states of the Organization for Economic Cooperation and Development, according to figures released Tuesday by the international body.

-The United States had conducted 16.4 tests per 1,000 people, compared to Iceland, at the top of the list, which had tested 135 people per 1,000.
+The United States had conducted 16.4 tests per 1,000 people, compared with Iceland, at the top of the list, which had tested 135 people per 1,000.

 The United States was behind the OECD average of 23.1, and behind Spain, the country with the second-highest number of confirmed cases.
 U.S. testing per capita was roughly half that of Italy’s, the OECD found.
 Italy has the third-highest number of confirmed cases after the United States and Spain.